What is Trading 212

 A DRIP allows it to be a fully hands-off system.
 Personally I think I will reinvest the dividends manually, so I can purchase shares of other companies if I so desire rather than more of the company that paid the dividend.

 I would imagine the vast majority of people will turn on the DRIP option once it appears and never have to think about it again though.

 It has now been confirmed that a dividend reinvestment plan or DRIP will be coming to the platform in May, it was April but they have pushed back till May as more improvements are happening.

-On top of this PIEs are also coming as well in May – similar to M1 finance, we will be able to section of our portfolios into individual pies and set target goals with them.
+On top of this PIEs are also out now! – similar to M1 finance, we will be able to section of our portfolios into individual pies and set target goals with them.